gabdube/pyglbuffers/README.md

 A format string is composed of N format token.
 A format token follow these rules: ({number}{format char})[{name}]
 Whitespaces are ignored.
 Ideally, a token name should match the shaders attribute vars.
 The token names are also used when unpacking a buffer data.
-See [reading to buffers](#feed).
+See also [reading from buffers](#feed).

 Available format char: